Pentostatin Side Effects

 Pentostatin should be administered under the supervision of a physician qualified and experienced in the use of cancer chemotherapeutic agents.
 The use of doses higher than those specified is not recommended.
 Dose-limiting severe renal, liver, pulmonary, and CNS toxicities occurred in Phase 1 studies that used pentostatin at higher doses (20 to 50 mg/m(2) in divided doses over 5 days) than recommended.
 In a clinical investigation in patients with refractory chronic lymphocytic leukemia using pentostatin at the recommended dose in combination with fludarabine phosphate, 4 of 6 patients entered in the study had severe or fatal pulmonary toxicity.
 The use of pentostatin in combination with fludarabine phosphate is not recommended.

 Along with its needed effects, pentostatin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Along with its needed effects, pentostatin may cause some unwanted effects.
 Some side effects will have signs or symptoms that you can see or feel.
 Your doctor may watch for others by doing certain tests.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer.
 Discuss these possible effects with your doctor.

-If any of the following side effects occur while taking pentostatin, check with your doctor immediately:More common
+Check with your doctor immediately if any of the following side effects occur while taking pentostatin:

 - Cough or hoarseness